How to tune your cache settings

 You can customize the cache Time To Live (TTL) in browsers and at the edge.
 This data is sent in requests and responses through the Cache-Control and Expires HTTP headers.

-2. Add the TTL in seconds in the Maximum TTL (seconds) field.
+2. Add the TTL in seconds in the Max Age (seconds) field.
 For example: 432000 = 5 days.

-2. Add the TTL in seconds in the Maximum TTL (seconds) field.
+2. Add the TTL in seconds in the Max Age (seconds) field.
 For example: 864000 = 10 days.

-1. In Large File Optimization, enable the switch to activate.
+1. In Large file optimization, enable the switch to activate.

 2. The Edge Cache layer is already selected by default.
 If you have the Tiered Cache module activated, you can also enable this feature for the tiered cache layer.